 Place the chilled dough between two pieces of parchment paper or silicone mats and roll out to about 1/4 an inch thick.

 Use your cookie cutter of choice to cut shapes from the dough.

-Bake for 10-12 minutes until the cookies are lightly brown around the edges, then remove from the oven and let the cookies cool completely.
+Bake for 8-12 minutes until the cookies are lightly brown around the edges, then remove from the oven and let the cookies cool completely.
 Start checking for doneness around the 9 minute mark!